TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Servmon.md

 <br />

-After doing some research, we find an interesting `authenticated rce` for NSClient 0.5.2.35 on [Exploit-DB](https://www.exploit-db.com/exploits/46802).
+After doing some research, we found an interesting `authenticated rce` for NSClient 0.5.2.35 on [Exploit-DB](https://www.exploit-db.com/exploits/46802).

 <br />

-The `exploit` includes all the steps to perform the attack.
+The `exploit` provides all the steps to perform the attack.

-It involves enabling a `module` to execute external scripts, and then scheduling a `malicious` script to run commands on the victim system.
+It involves enabling a `module` to run external scripts, and scheduling a `malicious` one to execute commands on the victim system.

 Let's do it: